Posted by Dwight Lindsey on Feb 6th 2022

 Linear Polarizer vs Circular Polarizer: What's the difference?

 The short answer is that both Linear and Circular Polarizers do the same thing.
 The actual polarization effects such as reducing reflections on glass surfaces, increasing color saturation in foliage, darkening a blue sky are the same with both Linear and Circular polarizers.

-f there are mirrors in your optical system, the circular pol solves any problems or potential problems.
+If there are mirrors in your optical system, the circular pol solves any problems or potential problems.

-Lindsey Optics offers both circular and linear polarizers in professional cine sizes with anti-reflection coating
+Lindsey Optics offers both circular and linear polarizers in professional cine sizes in 4.5" Round Drop-In, 138mm Round Drop-In, and 4"x5.65" and Rota-Pols in 4x5.65" and 6.6x6.6" all with anti-reflection coating.